nprapps/nprapps.github.com/_posts/2016-04-08-fall-2016-designer-developer-internship.markdown

 ---
 layout: post
-title: "Be our design/code/??? intern for summer 2016!"
+title: "Be our design/code/??? intern for fall 2016!"
 description: "Hey!
 You!
 With the weird talent!"

 author: David Eads